 Keesha Chung is an emerging filmmaker (writer, director, producer), event producer and moderator, creative director, writer, graphic designer, and professional model.
 Her work focuses on intersectional politics, pop culture criticism, and critical race theory.

 In 2018 Keesha worked at BAND Gallery and Culture Centre as a programming coordinator.
 Between 2016 - 2017 she was a tv host for an unreleased show on VICELAND Canada.
 Her writing has been published in Subversions: a Journal of Feminist Queries and Sophomore Magazine.

 From May 2015 - May 2017 Keesha produced six projects for Sophomore Magazine as a content developer, producer, video editor, and writer.
 These projects included: Just Listen, an original web series she executive produced, directed, edited, and hosted; Girls with Curls, an interview series she directed, produced and modeled in; The Dirt on Denim; Taking a Moment; Like Mother, Like Daughter; New Africa; and Yes Yes Nino Brown.

 She graduated with a Bachelor of Arts, majoring in Women's Studies from Concordia University in 2016.
-She is currently enrolled in Humber College's Film and Multiplatform Storytelling program.
-She will be graduating with honours in December 2020.
+In December 2020 she graduated from Humber College's Film and Multiplatform Storytelling program with honours.

 (Photos by Jacqueline Ashton)